WCAG Overview

 Conformance Level:

 When targeting a specific conformance level, it is helpful to have a checklist to work through the individual Success Criteria.
-However, keep in mind that all of the WCAG Success Criteria are important, and these are things that should be considered when developing web content and applications to ensure accessibility.
+However, keep in mind that all the WCAG Success Criteria are important, and these are things that should be considered when developing web content and applications to ensure accessibility.

 • Level A Success Criteria are those which will have a high impact on a broad array of user populations.
 In other words, they (usually) don’t focus on one type of disability only.
 They will also have the lowest impact on the presentation logic and business logic of the site or application.
 Finally, implementation of these requirements will typically be the easiest.